ietf-rats-wg/eat/draft-ietf-rats-eat.md

 The Attester will select one of them.
 Since there is no negotiation, the Verifier should implement all algorithms listed in the profile.
 If detached submodules are used, the COSE algorithms allowed for their digests should also be in the profile.

+### DEB Support

+A Detatched EAT Bundle {{DEB}} is a special case message that will not often be used.
+A profile may prohibit its use.

 ### Verification Key Identification